Mock modular Eisenstein series with Nebentypus: Modularity properties of new divisor function generating functions

-From this, one can derive the following result as a generalization of \cite[Proposition 3.5]{BKZ}. \begin{proposition} Let $f\colon \HH\to\C$ be a translation invariant function such that $|f(\tau)|\Im(\tau)^r$ is bounded on $\HH$ for some $r>0$.
+From this, one can derive the following result from \cite[Proposition 3.5]{BKZ}. \begin{proposition} Let $f\colon \HH\to\C$ be a translation invariant function such that $|f(\tau)|\Im(\tau)^r$ is bounded on $\HH$ for some $r>0$.
 If the weight $k$ holomorphic projection of $f$ vanishes identically for some $k>r+1$ and $\xi_k f$ is modular of weight $2-k$ for some subgroup $\Gamma\leq \SLZ$, then $f$ is modular of weight $k$ for $\Gamma$. \end{proposition}